garris/BackstopJS/README.md

 ]
 ```
 #### Normalization using custom CasperJS scripts
 If static content stubs are not an option you could opt for the normalization of dynamic content using custom scripts.
-See example `onReady.js` (replacing of images with a placeholder):
+See example `onReady.js` (replacing images with a placeholder):

 ```js
 module.exports = function (casper) {